psychemedia/storytelling-notes/curse_of_macha.md

 ```

 https://www.dib.ie/biography/macha-a9257
-‘Noínden Ulad’ (‘Debility of the Ulstermen’), has been dated to the ninth century and was integrated into the narrative complex surrounding the epic ‘Táin Bó Cuailnge’
+'Noínden Ulad' ('Debility of the Ulstermen'), has been dated to the ninth century and was integrated into the narrative complex surrounding the epic 'Táin Bó Cuailnge'

 https://archive.org/details/ulsterjournalofa04ulstiala/page/98/mode/2up?q=%22Debility+of+the+Ulstermen%22